ravish0007/ml/README.md

 Unlike any other repositories, this has ML lab programs, But this repo is aimed at providing readable and succinct notebooks and will be maintained for decades to come.

+Most of the notebooks are being copied from <a href=https://github.com/profthyagu> @profthyagu</a>'s repositories and made pythonic to a certain extent.

 <br>
 <br>
 <i>Below programs are hyperlinked to colab notebooks, so that you can inspect them on the go. </i>